COVID-19 pandemic in Vietnam: March 2020–2021: sporadic outbreaks and strict measures

-April 2021present: Severe outbreak and endemic stage
+April 2021–October 2023: Severe outbreak and endemic stage

 Since the end of April 2021, Vietnam experienced "a fast-spreading outbreak" of over 700,000 cases.
 Clusters were found in Bac Giang province industrial parks and at least ten major hospitals throughout the country.
 According to the WHO, Vietnam has built over 30 field hospitals with 1,500 ICU beds and 30,000 non-ICU beds.
 When total cases reached several thousand per day, the government locked down Southern Vietnam and Hanoi.
 On 26 July 2021, for the first time in Vietnam's disease prevention history, Ho Chi Minh City imposed a daily 6:00 pm curfew; no one could leave the city, and only emergency services were permitted to operate.
 The National Assembly authorised the central government on 28 July to implement local emergency measures to curb the pandemic.
 On 20 August, Nguyễn Thành Phong was dismissed by the Politburo as chair of the People's Committee of Ho Chi Minh City.
 The government also moved 10,000 troops into the city to enforce the lockdown and deliver food.
 A main cause of the outbreak was a four-day holiday for Reunification Day and International Workers' Day, during which many vacation destinations were packed with travelers.
 DNA sequencing indicated that the SARS-CoV-2 Delta variant dominated this wave, particularly in central and southern Vietnam.

-On 29 August, Prime Minister Phạm Minh Chính stated that Vietnam might have to live with the virus and could not rely on indefinite closures and quarantines.
+On 29 August 2021, Prime Minister Phạm Minh Chính stated that Vietnam might have to live with the virus and could not rely on indefinite closures and quarantines.
 This marked a major change in the country's approach to COVID-19, forcing Vietnam to accelerate its vaccination campaign to control the pandemic.
 The number of new cases began to fall to several thousand per day in mid-September, and restrictions were eased.
-Vietnam recorded its first case of the Omicron variant in December, leading to a significant new wave of infections going into the first months of 2022, with the highest 7-day average of 206,402 cases recorded on 13 March.
+Vietnam recorded its first case of the Omicron variant in December, leading to a significant new wave of infections going into the first months of 2022, with the highest 7-day average of 217,164 cases recorded on 13 March.
 However, due to the country's widespread vaccination coverage, deaths remained low in proportion to the number of confirmed cases.

 In March 2022, Prime Minister Phạm Minh Chính declared COVID-19 to be "endemic" and considered ending daily reporting of new cases.
 An article in Bloomberg noted that Vietnam has a high level of vaccination and has seen a dramatic drop in COVID-19 related deaths.
 However, in August, the Ministry of Health issued a recommendation to not declare COVID-19 endemic, and to instead shift the country's response from "prevention" to "stable management".

+In June 2023, Prime Minister Phạm Minh Chính stated that COVID-19 no longer constituted a severe transmissible disease, leaving the jurisdiction of future COVID-19 prevention and classification to the Ministry of Health.
+The National Steering Committee for COVID-19 Prevention and Control was dissolved on 29 October 2023.
+Two days later, the Ministry of Health published its last COVID-19 daily report.